peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  other object or if the other object is null.

 ### ContainsKey

-    public boolean ContainsKey(Object objKey) Determines whether a value of the given key exists in this object.
+    public boolean ContainsKey(Object objKey)

+Determines whether a value of the specified key exists in this object.

 **Parameters:**